Q. What is the Brown Home School Tuition Policy?

 A. Financial aid for study abroad programs, which includes Brown Sponsored, Approved Alternative, or Petition Programs, is calculated and awarded in primarily the same manner as it is when a student is attending Brown for the semester.
 The equation used to determine a student’s eligibility for financial aid is Cost – Family Contribution = Need.
 Brown tuition will be charged for all programs (Brown Sponsored, Approved Alternative, and Petition programs).
 However, other expenses will likely vary.
-The program cost will be determined by including both direct charges (tuition and fees), as well as indirect charges (airfare, books, room and board, etc.) Please submit the Study Away Budget Form (located in the Forms section) to communicate your program’s cost to the Office of Financial Aid.
-Your family contribution does not change based on your decision to study away.
+The program cost will be determined by including both direct charges (tuition and fees), as well as indirect charges (airfare, books, room and board, etc.) Please submit the Study Abroad Budget Form (located in the Forms section) to communicate your program’s cost to the Office of Financial Aid.
+Your calculated family contribution does not change based on your decision to study abroad.
 As the cost of the program changes, your need changes, therefore, your financial aid award changes.

 Q. What if the Study Abroad Cost of Attendance is greater than the Brown Cost of Attendance?

 A. Based on the variance of living, travel, and miscellaneous expenses, the Study Abroad Cost of Attendance may be different than the Brown Cost of Attendance.
 In cases where the study abroad total budget is more expensive than if you were to be on campus at Brown, additional loan may be available to assist you with these costs.
 Students cannot receive more scholarship for a study abroad program than he/she would have received for study at Brown for the same semester.